 Men's Women's

 It is unlikely that you will experience very low temperatures as your visit will be in the Austral summer, however Antarctica is the windiest continent and it certainly penetrates!
-The warmest pullover or fleece soon becomes useless as the katabatic winds blow down from the great Antarctic ice-cap and straight through it.
-Water resistance is also vital when cruising and travelling by zodiacs from your cruise ship.
+The warmest pullover or fleece soon becomes useless as katabatic winds blow down from the great Antarctic ice-cap and straight through it.
+Water resistance is vital when cruising and travelling by zodiacs from your cruise ship.

 3-in-1 Jackets, wind and water proof outer shell + insulating inner jacket, wear alone or together